Il Santo (novel)

-Il Santo is an Italian novel written by Antonio Fogazzaro and published by Baldini & Castoldi in 1905 in Milan.
-The novel is the third and last of a trilogy in which Piccolo Mondo Antico is the first and Piccolo Mondo Moderno is the second.
+Il Santo, also known in English as The Saint, is an Italian novel written by Antonio Fogazzaro and published by Baldini & Castoldi in 1905 in Milan.
+The novel is the third and last of a trilogy in which Piccolo mondo antico is the first and Piccolo mondo moderno is the second.
 Despite the fact that Fogazzaro was a devout and loyal Catholic, Il Santo was listed on the Index Librorum Prohibitorum.
 The Vatican's prohibition of this novel helped Fogazzaro achieve a worldwide reputation.